-With respect to design reasoning, APL has two roles: a descriptor and a reasoner.
+With respect to design reasoning, APL has two

+roles: a descriptor and a reasoner.
 As a descriptor, APL can be employed to represent the human designers' mental reasoning process of the illustrative scooter design in a symbolic way.
-A simplified derivation diagram of the mental reasoning is displayed in Figure 8.
-The beliefs and the interpretations of their atoms in Figure 8 are given in the Appendix.
+A simplified derivation diagram of the mental reasoning is displayed in Fig. 8.
+The beliefs and the interpretations of their atoms in Fig. 8 are given in the Glossary of this paper.
 The designers' solutions at stages 1, 2, 3 and 4 can be respectively symbolized as the sets S_1 , S_2 , S_3 and S_4 , as follows.